kashmawy/self_driving_cars/behavior_cloning_deep_learning/README.md

 ##Data
 Training has been done using both the digital and analog simulator, with a total of ~6 laps in the first track, while trying to stay in the middle of the road as much as possible.
 The digital simulator outputs 3 images (CENTER, LEFT and RIGHT).
-Here is an example of a CENTER image and it's steering:
+Here is an example of a CENTER image and it's steering of -0.2781274:

 ![Center Image from digital simulation with steering angle -0.2781274](IMAGES/digital_center.jpg)